\\\ Spring Dog Walks

 Most subscription pet tracking services offer either a UK or global tracking package.
 Ideal if you are a frequent traveller keeping track of where your pet is in new destinations or whilst in flight and sea trips.

 - Monitoring within 1-2 meters of the pet

 - Very frequent position updates

 Like all new improved technology, over the years pet trackers have now become competitively priced and with several companies vying for your business.

 Cats that are happy and content with regular daily food and water, warm home, content with other pets living alongside them, and have their own designated sanctuary, which appeals to the majority of cats, then it is unlikely they will disappear of their own accord and do not need the use of a tracker.

 Cats can wear the lighter GPS weight trackers on their collars if they frequently roam and be tracked and followed by their owner on the mobile phones, anytime, 24/7.

-Insurance firms support the use particularly dog breeds, and expensive cat pets, tortoises and parrots and are perfect for your pet to wear during international travel, helping owners to monitor the pet’s location at all times.
+Insurance firms support the use particularly dog breeds, and expensive cat pets, tortoises and parrots and are perfect for your pet to wear during international travel, preventing pet theft, helping owners to monitor the pet’s location at all times.

 \\\ Pet Guides and Features